develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 In recent years there has been a flood of publications about functional programming paradigm.
 It can be seen as a challenger to more traditional "imperative programming" approach.
-It appears also that sometimes "object oriented programming" is seen as the awkward cousin of the entirely evil "imperative programming".
-You can't have one without the other in your party!
+It appears also that sometimes "object oriented programming" is seen as the awkward drunk cousin of the entirely evil "imperative programming".
+You can't have one without the other at your party!

 Well, the case may actually not be that simple!
-It appears that there is often some confusion that "immutability principle" is a specific feature of the FP alone.
+It appears that there is often some confusion that "immutability principle" is a specific feature of the functional programming (**FP**) alone.
 In the following I'll play around with objects and try to mix some immutability into object oriented programming approach.

 Let's see if it works!

-## Applying Immutability Principle in OOP
+## Applying Immutability Principle in Object Oriented Programming

-In the example coming soon I'll use TypeScript programming language to highlight a design pattern that embeds some immutability into OOP.
+In the example coming soon I'll use TypeScript programming language to highlight a design pattern that embeds some immutability into object oriented programming (**OOP**).

 Let's implement an object oriented **LanguageCourse** object that allows to add language courses.
 The *LanguageCourse* object must also be able to merge with other *LanguageCourse* objects.